Colorectal cancer treatment can be physically devastating to patients, and this why these early cannabinoid results are exciting.

 Another study found that cyclooxygenase 2 (COX-2), could help slow down colorectal cancer cell growth.
 COX-2 is an enzyme responsible for the metabolism of several cannabinoids.
 In this study, researchers found that cannabinoids targeted colorectal cancer cells for cell death and inhibition of growth when these CRC cells expressed high levels of COX-2.

-What Comes Next for Colorectal Cancer Research?
+What Comes Next for Colorectal Cancer Treatment?

 With CRC annually affecting nearly 100,00 people in America alone, we urgently need to develop new treatments.